Do GPUs Really Need New Tabular File Formats?: Parquet in GPU Databases

 \section{Parquet in GPU Databases}

-Apache Parquet~\cite{10.5555/3012315} is a widely used columnar storage format for analytical processing.
-A row group (RG) contains one column chunk (CC) per column, and each CC is divided into pages.
+Apache Parquet~\cite{10.5555/3012315} is a widely used columnar file format for analytical processing.
+A row group (RG) contains one column chunk per column, and each column chunk is divided into pages.
 Pages may use different encodings from both the older V1 and newer V2 schemes.
-After encoding, compression is applied at the CC level using algorithms such as Snappy, Zstandard, or~LZ4.
+After encoding, compression is applied at the column chunk level using algorithms such as Snappy, Zstandard, or~GZIP.

-NVIDIA RAPIDS cuDF~\cite{libcudf} is the only GPU-accelerated library that reads Parquet directly on the GPU, with both decompression and decoding executed as kernels.
+NVIDIA RAPIDS cuDF~\cite{libcudf} is the only GPU-accelerated library that reads Parquet directly on the GPU, with both decompression and decoding executed as GPU kernels.
 With GPUDirect Storage (GDS)~\cite{gds_website}, cuDF reads Parquet directly from storage into GPU memory.
 As a foundational library, cuDF underpins several GPU-accelerated analytical systems, including Theseus~\cite{DBLP:journals/corr/abs-2508-05029}, Sirius~\cite{DBLP:conf/cidr/YogatamaYKSKCTP26}, Velox-cuDF~\cite{veloxconf_cudf}, and PystachIO~\cite{DBLP:journals/corr/abs-2512-02862}.
 Among them, PystachIO is the only system that fully overlaps I/O and GPU computation.
 In this work, we use PystachIO to investigate Parquet configuration and optimizations on~GPUs.